XK Bar RanchEight-month Ranching Apprenticeship in Crawford, Colorado

 The XK Bar apprentice will participate in and learn about all aspects of running the operation.
 From April – October, the primary work is irrigating, growing, and harvesting grass and hay, tending cattle and selling beef.
 Spring involves cleaning ditches, preparing irrigation systems and harrowing fields.
 Irrigating starts in May and is the significant daily task during the summer.
 Tony has both old fashioned open ditch flood irrigation as well as more modern technologies including a center pivot, gated pipe and big gun sprinklers.
 Hay harvest starts about solstice and is a dominant activity for about a month.
 August and on into the fall is a little more mellow and aside from enjoying some down time, is the period of the season when “projects” are undertaken.

 Throughout the growing season cattle need to be checked almost every day, pasture rotations done as needed, permanent fences repaired and electric fences moved.
-Every few weeks a few animals are sorted off the herd and hauled to the processor.
+Every few weeks a beef or two are sorted off the herd and hauled to the processor.
 Then a couple of weeks later the meat is hauled home and put in freezers.
-Every week or two deliveries are made to local stores or individuals.
-Tony is hopeful that next year one day a week will be spent selling beef at a local farmer’s market.
-Additionally, in the 2020 April-October season a major ongoing project on the home ranch is putting in a new modern irrigation system and obliterating the old open ditches.
+Every week deliveries are made to local stores and, individuals, and we attend one or two local farmers markets.
+Additionally a major ongoing project on the home ranch is putting in a new modern irrigation system and obliterating the old open ditches.
 This entails digging trenches with an excavator and laying pipe for sprinklers.

 The primary skills and experiences an apprentice could expect to learn and practice at XK Bar are: